TeamCity provides a REST API for integrating external applications and creating script interactions with the TeamCity server.

 logs\teamcity-rest.log server log.

 If you get an error in response to your request and want to investigate the reason, look into rest-related server logs.

-To get details about each processed request, turn on debug logging (e.g. set Logging Preset to
+To get details about each processed request, turn on debug logging (for example, set Logging Preset to

 debug-rest on the Administration/Diagnostics page or modify the Log4J

-To allow requests from a page loaded from a specific domain, add the page address (including the protocol and port, do not use wildcards) to the comma-separated internal property
+To allow requests from a page loaded from a specific domain, add the page address (including the protocol and port, wildcards are not supported) to the comma-separated internal property